bencodezen/bencodezen/src/learn/scalable-prop-patterns.md

 ## About

-In almost every codebase, there is always this one component.
-You know what I'm talking about.
+In almost every codebase, there is always that one component.
+You know the one that I am talking about.
 That one component where:

 - It is difficult to understand how it works
 - It is painful to make any changes to it